htmlunblockedgames/polytrack-0.5.2/README.md

 Out of the box, the bundle treats these origins as “official”:

-- `kodub.com` (any subdomain)
-- `htmlunblockedgames.github.io` (exact host)
-- `sites.google.com/view/poly-track`
+- `sites.google.com/view/poly-track` (only pages under `/poly-track/`)

-Hosting elsewhere will surface the red “unofficial build” banner and may restrict features unless you patch the allow‑list in `main.bundle.js`.
+Hosting anywhere else will surface the red “unofficial build” banner (leaderboards blocked) unless you patch the allow‑list in `main.bundle.js`.

 Backend deployment docs now live alongside the Worker source in `../polytrack-backend/README.md`.